 Sakura was glaring daggers at him, and Shikamaru was just standing there, taking in everything and probably planning how to make him crack already.

 "What were you doing there, Sasuke?"
 It was odd hearing Sakura say his name so calmly, when all he'd ever used to hear was that sickly sweet honorific.
-What was once batting eyelashes and slightly puckered lips was now a sea-green glare and an angry frown.
+What used to be batting eyelashes and slightly puckered lips was now a sea-green glare and an angry frown.
 Sasuke had to admit he preferred the glare.

 Whether he was holding his tongue because he didn't deem them worthy of a response or because he was slightly embarrassed by the truth, he really couldn't say.
 Still, he assumed they'd expected silence from the beginning.